-Here are my Top Ten Tips for going gluten free, ONCE, your child’s diagnosis is officially confirmed by a consultant (not your GP) following blood tests and potentially an endoscopy – debatable with COVID-19 continuing; you need to action the following to begin your journey to good health.
-Note that Coeliacs Disease is an auto-immune disease and not an allergy.
+Here are my Top Ten Tips for going gluten free, ONCE, your child’s diagnosis is officially confirmed by a consultant (not your GP) following blood tests and potentially an endoscopy.
+Most children are diagnosed on blood tests alone if their results are high (10x the normal range).
+Note that Coeliac Disease is an auto-immune disease and not an allergy.

 STEP 1 - Remove all gluten from their diet.

 Removing gluten means changing their whole diet and cutting out gluten containing items from their food intake with anything that includes Barley, Rye, Oats*, Wheat, Spelt.
 A useful acronym is ‘BROWS’ which will help you remember what to look for.

 *Oats – can be eaten as part of a gluten free diet but must be marked as ‘gluten free oats’ so they are not contaminated.

 Coeliac UK is the UK charity which has lots of advice & help for any questions you have.
 It’s open to all with a member only access to additional information / apps and help.